 - Audit-related and assurance services

 - 2. Specific assignments

 - 3. The audit of social, environmental and integrated reporting

-- 4. Auditing aspects of insolvency (and similar procedures)
+- 4. The audit of performance information (pre-determined objectives) in the public sector

 - 5. Reporting on other assignments

 G Current Issues and Developments